-A fundamental and fascinating discovery of modern astrophysics consists in the fact that the chemical elements that make up parts of the world’s as well as our own fabric were produced in the cores of massive stars.
+A fundamental and fascinating discovery of modern astrophysics consists in the fact that the chemical elements from which the earth and life are built were produced in the cores of massive stars.
 At the end of their development, these stars explode as so-called supernovae and charge elementary components of future planets as well as life into the surrounding interstellar gas, where new stars and planets can then built up from this material.
-There is no doubt anymore: We are actually made of stardust.
+There is no doubt anymore: Everything is based on stardust.

-The formation of galaxies like our milky way is an everyday process.
-This, combined with the discovery of thousands of planetary systems surrounding other stars, many of them so-called habitable zones, makes it likely that life exists elsewhere in the Universe.
-Our earth and our solar system came into being 4.5 billion years ago.
-In 5 billion years at the latest, our sun will explode and our solar system as well as our species will be destroyed.
-Astronomical observations show that each year somewhere in our galaxy a number of stars and planetary systems (perhaps with life on them) cease to exist.
-In the meantime, new planetary systems - probably with life on them - come into being each year.
-We are a part of this cosmical come-and-go, whether we like it or not.
+Our Earth and our solar system came into being 4.5 billion years ago.
+After another 5 billion years at the latest, our sun will explode and our solar system and thus probably also mankind will be destroyed.
+Astronomical observations show that each year somewhere in our milky way a number of stars and planetary systems (perhaps with life on them) cease to exist.
+In the meantime, however, every year several new stars and planetary systems emerge in other places in the milky way, and thus probably also new life.
+Humanity is part of this cosmical come-and-go.

-What are the consequences of these insights of modern astronomy for our worldview and our notion of man’s place in the universe?
-How does this change our relationship with our earth?
-Which cultural, ethical, religious and social consequences would a discovery of life in space have?
-The CAS Research Focus "Stardust" brings astro- and biophysicists together with theologians and philosophers to discuss these questions.
+What are the consequences of these insights of modern astronomy for our view of the world and our notion of man's place in the space?
+How does this change man`s relationship to the earth?
+How do these findings affect the image of Earth and Space?
+Which cultural, ethical, and social consequences would the discovery of life in space have?
+The CAS Research Focus "Stardust" brings together scientists from a wide range of disciplines to discuss these questions.

 - Prof. Dr. Andreas Burkert